Unlike typical scenario or what-if analyses that allow you to analyze the impact of changing one input variable at a time, Monte Carlo

 One aspect to keep in mind when running any scenario analysis, including Monte Carlo simulation, is that the analysis is only accurate for scenarios

 not wildly different than the most likely estimates.
-There may be, however, extraordinary, though not absolutely unlikely events where one or more
+There may be, however, extraordinary, though not absolutely unlikely events, where one or more

 variables are significantly different from the one modeled, which would dramatically impact the results.

-In the case of ROI analysis, for example, the number of units sold could be hundred times higher than forecasted if the new product exceeds any possible
+In the case of the ROI analysis, for example, the number of units sold could be hundred times higher than forecasted if the new product exceeds any possible

 expectations.
 Or the product may not sell at all if the economy crashes and customers stop buying these types of products.